cldershem/LearningStuffs/learnPython.md

                 - git init or git clone, git add README, git commit -m "add readme", git push remoteName
     - github is also just great to go look at other peoples code and read it
+    - git-scm.com/book
+        - this is the most thorough way to learn git.
+    - try.github.io
+        - free and you'll learn the basics

 RESOURCES
 =============